Debian & Podman: The Ultimate Front-End Sandbox

 | Ignite | ./ignite-wp.sh site-name | Foldering & Permissions set |

-| Launch | podman-compose up -d | Containers spin up |
+| Launch Containers | podman-compose up -d | WordPress + DB spin up |

-| Code | codium . | Workspace opens |
+| Open Workspace | codium . | Workspace opens |

-| Monitor | podman logs -f app.deb | Live error tracking |
+| Check Logs | podman logs -f wordpress | Real-time error tracking |